admiral-team/admiralui-ios/README.md

 To learn more about the status of the `AdmiralUI` design system components and their names in the code, please follow this [<strong>link</strong>](https://github.com/admiral-team/admiralui-ios/blob/develop/Documentation/info/documentation.pdf)

 ## Benefits of using a library:
-- Allows you to follow to a single visual style and interface solutions
+- Allows you to follow a single visual style and interface solutions
 - Speeds up prototyping
 - Saves time for designers and developers

 ## Why AdmiralUI?
 - 💎 **Lots of ready made components** - 30+ `UIKit/SwiftUI` based components from buttons and text fields to timepicker and calendar..
 - 🛠 **Customizability** - components have many custom properties.
-- 🎨 **Themization** - support for different color palettes, the ability to create your own and instantly switch between them.
+- 🎨 **Themization** - support different color palettes, an ability to create your own ones and instantly switch between them.
-- 🏗 **Support** - releases come out every two weeks, support `SwiftUI` and `UIKit`.
+- 🏗 **Support** - releases come out every two weeks, including `SwiftUI` and `UIKit`.
-- 📱 **Consistent style across platforms** - availible library for [Android](https://github.com/admiral-team/admiralui-android)
+- 📱 **Consistent style across platforms** - available library for [Android](https://github.com/admiral-team/admiralui-android)

 ## Demo app
 A live example of using the `AdmiralUI` library is our demo application, which is `AdmiralUI.xcworkspace`.
-With it, you can evaluate all the components implemented in the library in different states, with the ability to switch built-in color themes and create your own.
+Using it you can evaluate all the components implemented in the library in different states, with the ability to switch between built-in color themes and create your own ones.

 ## General information
 * Primary development language `Swift 5+`